LOGIC SCHOOL

 All Rhetoric students are eligible for additional Fine Arts electives as schedules allow.
 All of these electives are in addition to, and are not a substitute for, the required fine arts credit for grades 9 and 10.- AP ART HISTORY (10th–12th)

-This course is an introductory college-level art history course.
+This course is an introductory, college-level art history course.
 Students cultivate their understanding of art history through analyzing works of art and placing them in historical context as they explore concepts like cultural interactions, theories and interpretations of art, the impact of materials, processes, and techniques on art and art making, and understanding purpose and audience in historical analysis. (.5 elective credit) - AP MUSIC THEORY (11th–12th)

 (Prerequisite: instructor’s approval) Music theory, one of the seven liberal arts of the Middle Ages, is the study of the relationships between musical harmonies.
 This course will give students the opportunity to study these relationships through ear training, sight-singing, counterpoint studies, score reading, score analysis, and composing.
 As an AP course, the level of commitment and involvement is intensive, to meet the College Board Advanced Placement guidelines.
 This course prepares students for the AP exam and college music theory placement exams.
-(1 elective credit with AP course GPA enhancement). - AUDIO ENGINEERING (10th–12th)
+(1 elective credit with AP course GPA enhancement). - AUDIO ENGINEERING (9th–12th)

 This class teaches a basic understanding of electricity and acoustical physics.
 The students should expect to work “labs” in which classroom study is used at various events throughout the school year.
 Examples of these are Logic and Rhetoric assemblies, fine arts concerts, performances (plays and musicals), Eaglefest, Christmas programs, Benefit, etc. Performance at these events will be graded.
 Space is limited due to the nature of the class.
-For this limited-availability class, selection is determined based on a written application and interview. (.5 elective credit) - CHAMBER ORCHESTRA
+For this limited-availability class, selection is determined based on a written application and interview. (.5 elective credit) - CHAMBER ORCHESTRA (9th–12th)

 (Prerequisite: instructor’s approval or audition) Jazz ensemble will focus on learning jazz technique and skills, including improvisation.
 It is an adventurous and exciting playing environment in which the students grow their musicianship and appreciation for playing with other musicians.
-Students also participate in TAPPS instrumental competitions and play several concerts both on and off campus. (.5 elective credit) - ELECTIVE MUSICOLOGY
+Students also participate in TAPPS instrumental competitions and play several concerts both on and off campus. (.5 elective credit) - ELECTIVE MUSICOLOGY (9th–12th)

 Musicology (the study of music) will give students the opportunity to study music history, various styles of music, music theory, and music composition.
 Music theory, one of the seven liberal arts of the Middle Ages, is the study of the relationships between musical harmonies.
 The main objective for the student is not just to interpret music—that is the task of the performer—but to communicate fluently in the language of music. (.5 elective credit)